diego-benito-j/new_repo/README.md

-[^stack, function frames]: When a function is called, memory for local variables is allocated on the stack, and when the function returns, that memory is deallocated.
+[^stack_function_frames]: When a function is called, memory for local variables is allocated on the stack, and when the function returns, that memory is deallocated.
 This means that the local variables' values are no longer available or accessible once the function exits, and any attempt to access them after the function call has completed will lead to undefined behavior.